 Online visitors: you'll need to make a purchase in order to receive your sticker and pattern codes; we're posting some great options to fit any budget in our online shop under the LYS Tours and Crawls section.
 Please let us know you're doing a virtual visit for the Slow Crawl by leaving us a note in the comments section of the order form when you make your purchase.

-This year's designs embrace the 2022 Slow Crawl's loose theme of "Celebrate Nature."
-They're both nods to some of the botanical / gardening aspirations of shop owner Lindsey Spoor.
-Samples of both patterns are on display in the shop.
+This year's designs play up the 2023 Slow Crawl's "Farm to Fiber" theme; they'll be available to participants once the Slow Crawl officially kicks off on Friday, May 26.
+Samples of both patterns will be on display in the shop starting in late May.
 These patterns are FREE as part of your Slow Crawl visit in person; to receive them as a virtual Slow Crawl participant, please place an order of any size in our online shop, leave a note that you're doing the Slow Crawl in the comments section in the order form, and we'll put the codes in with your order.

 Come visit us at our brick-and-mortar shop in Stanwood!